d2l-ai/d2l-en/chapter_introduction/intro.md

 #### Sequence Learning

-So far we've looked at problems where we have some fixed number of inputs and produce a fixed number of outputs.
+So far we have looked at problems where we have some fixed number of inputs and produce a fixed number of outputs.
 Before we considered predicting home prices from a fixed set of features: square footage, number of bedrooms, number of bathrooms, walking time to downtown.
 We also discussed mapping from an image